rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 For MPI cases, the *parallelMode* flag for :yref:`GlobalStiffnessTimeStepper` and :yref:`VTKRecorder` have to be turned on.
 They are the only two engines upgraded with MPI support at the moment.

 For other things.
-Read next section and be carefull.
-If you feel like implementing MPI support for another couple engines that would be great (the two available exemples should help).
+Read next section and be careful.
+If you feel like implementing MPI support for other engines, that would be great, consider using the two available examples as guides.
 Let us know!

 .. _sect_mpi_reduction: